vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *dikṣvadhordhvaṁ mahāvahniprākāraṁ paribhāvayet* //93//

-The Dī, true to its metaphysical interpretation of the YH, says that this great fi re is nothing other than the Supreme Consciousness fl ashing forth everywhere.
+The Dī , true to its metaphysical interpretation of the YH, says that this great fi re is nothing other than the Supreme Consciousness fl ashing forth everywhere.
 This fi re, it adds, must be impassable so that none of the obstacles resulting from dualistic thought may enter the consecrated area of the sacrifi ce or the mind of the offi

 ciating adept who has mentally con-